ranguard/www-leo-cuckoo-org/root/opensource/index.md

 ### Text::vCard

-Text::vCard is used to parse a vCard formatted file into a perl object with accessor methods.
+Text::vCard is used to parse a vCard formatted file into a Perl object with accessor methods.
 It can be downloaded from [https://metacpan.org/release/Text-vCard/](https://metacpan.org/release/Text-vCard/)

 ### Data::Pageset

-This perl object inherits from Data::Page and adds additional functionality so that one can create page sets rather than having one massive list of pages.
+This Perl object inherits from Data::Page and adds additional functionality so that one can create page sets rather than having one massive list of pages.
 Latest version can be downloaded from [https://metacpan.org/release/Data-Pageset/](https://metacpan.org/release/Data-Pageset/)

 ### SVG::TT::Graph

-This perl module makes creating presentation quality SVG graphs from any data source very easy (it was created before [D3.js](https://d3js.org/) and other such libraries existed), with many display options;
+This Perl module makes creating presentation quality SVG graphs from any data source very easy (it was created before [D3.js](https://d3js.org/) and other such libraries existed), with many display options;
 key, title, sub title, x-lables, y-lables etc.
 [https://metacpan.org/release/SVG-TT-Graph/](https://metacpan.org/release/SVG-TT-Graph/), [Examples](/projects/SVG-TT-Graph/)